reactjs/react.dev/src/content/learn/index.md

 ## Responding to events {/*responding-to-events*/}

-You can respond to events by declaring *event handler* functions inside your components:
+You can respond to events by declaring *event handler* functions inside your Components:

 ```js {2-4,7}
 function MyButton() {